oasci/pitt-biosc1540-2024f/biosc1540/syllabus/philosophy.md

 ## Critical thinking is paramount

-Critical thinking and problem-solving are essential in education, especially in the field of computational biology.
+Critical thinking and problem-solving are essential in education, especially in computational biology.
-I prioritize engaging students in real-world scenarios and challenges that require them to apply, analyze, and synthesize information, rather than relying solely on rote memorization.
+My teaching approach is centered around engaging students in real-world scenarios and challenges.
+This requires them to apply, analyze, and synthesize information and helps them understand the practical application of computational biology, moving away from rote memorization.
 This approach fosters a deep understanding of the subject matter, encouraging students to explore the complexities and interconnectedness of biological systems through computational methods.
 By encouraging inquiry, debate, and collaboration, I aim to equip students with the skills necessary to navigate and contribute to the ever-evolving landscape of computational biology.
-The goal is not just to impart knowledge, but to cultivate innovative thinkers and problem solvers who are prepared to tackle the challenges of the future.
+The goal is not just to impart knowledge but to cultivate innovative thinkers and problem solvers who are prepared to tackle the challenges of the future.

-## Computational biology is highly interdisciplinary

-Computational biology lies at the intersection of biology, computer science, and machine learning to analyze intricate biological data, model biological processes, and make predictive contributions to life sciences.
-Data often involves genetic sequencing, host-pathogen interactions, and protein dynamics and modulation; thus, computational biologists require a deep understanding of biology.
-The intersection with computer science is crucial for developing efficient algorithms and tools, employing programming languages and software engineering principles.
-Machine learning also plays a key role.
-Some of the most significant computational biology advancements are from machine learning, and it is essential to grasp these principles to stay at the forefront of computational biology research.
+Unlike traditional biology courses such as foundations of biology or biochemistry, this computational biology class stands out with its unique learning approach, resembling a computer science course.
+While the problems and concepts explored may have roots in similar biological foundations, the course's computational nature demands a distinct set of skills and mindsets.
+As part of this course, students will be expected to take the initiative in their learning and problem-solving.
+They will encounter open-ended challenges that transcend the boundaries of a single discipline, fostering their ability to think critically and independently.
+This course aims to foster a spirit of independent inquiry and adaptability, preparing students to thrive in the multidisciplinary and rapidly evolving field of computational biology.

+!!! info

+    In traditional biology courses, such as foundations of biology or biochemistry, students often learn through rote memorization of facts, concepts, and processes.
+    For example, students might be asked to memorize the steps of DNA replication or the names and functions of various enzymes involved in cellular metabolism.
+    While this knowledge is essential, it only sometimes challenges students to apply their understanding to novel situations or develop problem-solving skills.

+    In contrast, a computational biology course focuses on problem-based and open-ended learning, which is more akin to the approach in computer science courses.
+    Students are presented with complex, real-world biological problems that require them to apply their knowledge innovatively and develop their own computational solutions.
+    For instance, students might be asked to analyze large genomic datasets to identify patterns or anomalies, develop algorithms to predict protein structures or create models to simulate the spread of infectious diseases.

+    These open-ended problems necessitate a deep understanding of biological concepts and the ability to translate that knowledge into computational frameworks.
+    Students must think critically, break complex problems into manageable components, and develop creative solutions.
+    They often need to engage in self-driven learning, exploring new computational tools and techniques to tackle the challenges.

+    A computational biology course emphasizes problem-based and open-ended learning, cultivating essential skills such as critical thinking, creativity, and adaptability.
+    These skills prepare students for careers in computational biology and equip them with the tools to tackle the novel challenges they will face in any scientific field.

 ## Real-world scenarios enhance learning

 As we delve into computational biology, I want to emphasize the practical relevance of each module.
 Instead of a traditional approach, we'll be driven by motivating real-world scenarios that underscore the importance of the concepts you'll be learning.
 Consider yourself a problem solver in a scientific expedition, applying computational tools to tackle actual challenges faced in the field.
-From predicting the impact of genetic variations on disease susceptibility to simulating the dynamics of biological systems under different conditions, our focus will be tangible applications.
+Our focus will be on tangible applications, from predicting the impact of genetic variations on disease susceptibility to simulating the dynamics of biological systems under different conditions.
 This approach ensures that what you learn in this course is not confined to theoretical frameworks but has direct implications for understanding and addressing complex biological phenomena.

 ## Connecting you to opportunities